Deadlines and Lead Times

 Lead Times

-• A Process lead time is how long any specific process should last overall
+• A Process Lead Time is how long any specific process should last overall

 • This can be viewed in the Processes list: